Big powers want fast results in revived diplomacy with Iran

 "We reaffirm our continuing support for a diplomatic solution to the Iranian nuclear issue," it said.
 It was read out by British Ambassador Susan le Jeune d'Allegeershecque.

-The powers urged Tehran to immediately take "substantive steps" to address IAEA concerns about "possible military dimensions" to the country's nuclear program.
+The powers urged Tehran to immediately take "substantive steps" to address IAEA concerns about "possible military dimensions" to the country's nuclear programme.
 Iran has stonewalled the U.N. inquiry for more than four years.

 The relatively mild language used in the one-page statement reflected an apparent compromise between the four Western states on the one hand and Russia and China on the other.